Payday Loan Refunds – Everything You Need to Know

 Option 2 – Engage with payday loan companies yourself

-Dealing with refunds yourself might sound daunting – but try not to worry, the companies you’ll be dealing with are currently under the spotlight, so every interaction they have with customers who might have been mis-sold needs to be carefully and fairly handled.
+Dealing with loan refunds yourself might sound daunting – but try not to worry, the companies you’ll be dealing with are currently under the spotlight, so every interaction they have with customers who might have been mis-sold needs to be carefully and fairly handled.

 We’ve put together a simple, step-by-step guide that’ll help: